 Some most common issues beginners face when starting black soldier fly farming are the location, ways to treat the smelly smell, ways to make the breeding cage, and the focus on one product.
-Let's see some insights from their experience so we can learn & make some good decisions.
+Let's see some insights from their experience so we can learn & make some better-informed decisions.

 If you're building a black soldier fly farm from scratch, then searching for a good location is one of the key points.

 First of all, it's the smell problem.
 Because we're dealing with organic waste, which gives off an unpleasant smell for people and animals around.
 It's good to find a place that's a bit far away from residential areas.
 The neighboring houses may not be happy with the odor as they have kids, older folks, customers or pets that may not stand the smell.
 It affects the whole local area as the winds pass by.